 I can see it happening naturally since it is possible to weigh that much as a lean natty with good genetics, but I don’t have enough data to conclude with certainty that PEDs haven’t been part of the process.

 I’ve searched for some background information on that guy, and according to people on Reddit.com who have been following him, he has a history of hard training.
 Therefore, what we have here is a form of dirty bulk followed by a cut.
-He definitely didn’t build that much muscle in 90 days, which fits well into the beach body deception I wrote about in this post.
+He definitely didn’t build that much muscle in 90 days.

-At the end, I don’t see clear signs that he is unnatural either, but I don’t think the transformation deserves my “100% full natty brah” stamp.
+I don’t see clear signs that he is unnatural either, but I don’t think the transformation deserves my “100% full natty brah” stamp.
 In some videos, he definitely looks natty to me, while in others he is suspiciously big.
-These days I don’t trust anybody.
+These days, I don’t trust anybody.
 In fact, I trust people and their claims even less than I did at the beginning of NattyOrNot.

 Who trained with fouseyTUBE?

 Some arm training under the guidance of an obvious pinner.

-This reveals that fouseTUBE has regular contact with people who are hardly natural (about 30 lbs / 14 kg over NattyOrNot’s guide for naturals).
+This reveals that fouseTUBE has regular contact with people who are hardly natural.

 Honestly, reading the description and watching the transformation video was a little painful for a person like me that has grown to hate all motivational drama.